I Want to Be a Little Old Man

 But I imagine my electrons whirling closer to my center.

-I feel the density of a singular purpose,
+I feel the deepening into a singular purpose,

 The mass that comes with knowing